 It’s a strange image.
 There is hair all over the floor.
 It's in her lap.
-Her braid is on the floor, and then she's got this pair of scissors conspicuously in the center of her lap.
+Her braid is on the floor beside her, and then she's got this pair of scissors conspicuously in the center of her lap.

 So to me this painting is asking what is it we are loved for?
 And at what cost?
 Are we loved for our hair?
 Do we have to subscribe to certain standards of beauty in order to be valued and cared for?